-- 2. Hairpin cotter - 5.
-Using a spring-removal tool (Toro Part No. 92-5771), remove the idler spring from the deck hook to remove tension on the idler pulley, and roll the belt off the pulleys (Figure 52 or Figure 53).
+- 3. Idler pulley - Using a spring-removal tool (Toro Part No. 92-5771), remove the idler spring from the deck hook to remove tension on the idler pulley, and roll the belt off the pulleys (Figure 52).

 The spring is under tension when installed and can cause personal injury.